Chapter Four: Part 4—Alberta #5 (Anamnesis)

 His wife looked at him and said yes.

 He looked at the crest of the child’s face on his mother’s breast and the left hand that was reaching upwards.
 He walked closer to his wife and slowly lowered himself.
-With pure curiosity, he looked the child from top to bottom as he held him.
-This is a new born baby.
+With pure curiosity, he looked at the child from top to bottom as he held him.
+This is a newborn baby.
 He stared at his child and felt a swell of memories to come.
 He saw him, felt an extension of his being in this child, he felt all that that was to come, but it overwhelmed him as it had every time this happened and he cried a cry of layers.

 He opened his eyes.
 With a tingly fog he rolled to his side, feeling the coarseness of the heavy dusty blanket.
 He opened his eyes again and saw his wife sleeping and Freedom tucked closely to her.
 With hope, he looked at them, together, bracing for all that was to come.
 He slowly removed himself from the makeshift bed and structure and felt a crisp morning.
 He looked upwards to the sky, seeing a beautiful thick purple sky vignetted by the canopy of trees.
 He looked around the camp and there were three structures of fabric holding together for the women.
 He thought to their past, the travels they had taken to get here.
-He thought of there life of movement and all the peoples they had lost till this point.
+He thought of their life of movement and all the peoples they had lost till this point.
 He felt a deep hunger in his belly and could feel the hunger of all of them.
 He left the forest to look at the fields but everything was broken.
 He looked, still fixed in the trees, out at the land and thirsted for water and magic.

 He walked the fields and would see small pockets of trees.
 He knew this large of a field of wheat couldn’t have been natural.
 He walked cautiously at that thought.
 He entered a small treed area and found a pond but it was sick with algae.
 His foot sunk into the earth of wetness and he instinctually fell back a step and his foot was released.
 The hole writhed with worms and all things of the soil.
 He saw the richness of this place, like a spell had been cast, and it was not for his people.
 He turned from this area and walked for hours.